Eric Bols: Second World War

-After the division had crossed the Rhine, it then advanced through the North German Plain until it linked up with Russian forces at Wismar on 2 May, the first British unit to do so.
-The end of World War II in Europe followed just days later.
+After the division had crossed the Rhine, it then advanced through the North German Plain until it linked up with Russian forces at Wismar on the Baltic on 2 May, the first British unit to do so, most of the 350-odd mile advance being made by the airborne troops largely on foot.
+The end of the Second World War in Europe followed just days later.
 On 5 July 1945 Bols was appointed a Companion of the Order of the Bath (CB).

 Post-war

 At the end of the war Bols retained the temporary rank of major-general (and his war substantive rank was increased to colonel) and with it command of the 6th Airborne Division.
 On 21 September 1945 he traveled to Egypt with his HQ staff, arriving shortly after at his final destination, Tel Aviv.
 The rest of the division followed.
 He commanded the division whilst it conducted peace-keeping duties in Palestine during the Palestine Emergency.
 He returned to England, where he attended the Imperial Defence College the following year, before returning to his division in December 1946, succeeding Major General James Cassels who had been in command in Bols's absence.

 After almost three years service in the Middle East, Bols retired from the British Army with the honorary rank of major-general (his actual regimental rank was still that of lieutenant colonel) on 8 January 1948.